-The image dust off reference data (NDF) is created by the digital single-lens reflex camera so that "Image Dust-off" function of the Capture NX software series can be used.
+The image dust off reference data (NDF) is created by a Nikon digital single-lens reflex camera or mirrorless camera so that the "Image Dust-off" function of the Capture NX software series can be used.

 For details, refer to user's manual of your camera or the Help of the Capture NX software series.